EdJoPaTo/pling/README.md

 The name of this Rust crate is inspired by the notification arrival sound.

+This README is primarily meant for end users and which services are available when this crate is added in other software.
+For ways to integrate this crate into your rust application programmatically check [its docs.rs entry](https://docs.rs/pling).

 ## Services

+### Currently implemented
+Keep in mind they depend on the feature flags this crate is compiled with.
+Feature flags are also described in their documentation entry.

 - [Command (on the same host)](docs/command.md)
 - [Email](docs/email.md) (untested)